 If there’s any indication of the state of the investment climate in Canada’s oil and gas sector, this is it.
 Two Canadian companies who don’t want to be identified as Canadian any longer.
 Four of five of Canada’s major bank CEOs have taken notice, and expressed serious concerns.

 Once a company relocates its headquarters, any investor or business mind knows that increased investment and capital spending in that jurisdiction will likely follow.

-Victor Dodig, the President and Chief Executive Officer (CEO) of the Canadian Imperial Bank of Commerce (CIBC), our country’s fifth largest bank, undoubtedly knows this - and so much more related to business and investment that we don't - expressing his concerns about the state of Canada’s oil and gas sector at a recent speaking event at the Economic Club of Canada:
+Victor Dodig, the President and Chief Executive Officer (CEO) of the Canadian Imperial Bank of Commerce (CIBC), our country’s fifth largest bank, undoubtedly knows this and so much more related to business and investment that we don't, expressing his concerns about the state of Canada’s oil and gas sector at the Economic Club of Canada:

 “We all know it, the importance of building the Trans Mountain pipeline and getting it back into private hands cannot be overstated, ideally with the Indigenous communities playing an important role in the ownership structure.”